INFORMSJoC/2022.0130/src/readme.txt

+This file contains the source codes of IRMS for both CNP and Weighted CNP, i.e., (1) "IRMS.cpp" is the source code of IRMS for CNP
+(2) "Weighted_IRMS.cpp" is the source code of IRMS for Weighted CNP

-This file contains six algorithms.
+This file also contains six executable programs.
 (1) "IRMS.exe" for solving CNP
 (2) "Weighted_IRMS.exe" for solving Weighted CNP
 (3) "CEMCNP.exe" for solving CNP